lhcb/starterkit-lessons/first-development-steps/06b-python.md

 This stores the variable name and the annotation in an `__annotations__` dictionary for the module or the class that they are in.

-## Simi-ordered dictionaries
+## Simi-ordered dictionaries (3.6)

 Python dictionaries are now partially ordered; due to huge speedups in the C definition of ordered dicts, the `dict` class is now guarantied to iterate in order as long as nothing has been changed since the `dict` creation.
 This may sound restrictive, but it enables many features; you can now discover the order keyword arguments were passed, the order class members were added, and the order of `{}` dicts.
 If you want to continue to  keep or control the order, you should move the `dict` to an
 `OrderedDict`, as before.
 This makes ordered dictionaries much easier to create, too.

-> ## Warning
->
+{% callout "Warning" %}
-> Only class member order and keyword argument order are ensured by the language; the ordering of `{}` is an implementation detail.
+Only class member order and keyword argument order are ensured by the language; the ordering of `{}` is an implementation detail.
 This detail works in both CPython 3.6 and all versions PyPy, however.
 This may become language mandated in the future.
-{: .callout}
+{% endcallout %}

 ### Other smaller features: